philosophydan/philosophydan.github.io/t.md

 </dl>

 <h2>Welcome!</h2>
-I am currently a Consultant with the Boston Consulting Group and an [Ambassador to the BCG Henderson Institute](https://bcghendersoninstitute.com/contributors/dan-singer/)
+I am currently a Consultant with the Boston Consulting Group, where I am an [Ambassador at the BCG Henderson Institute](https://bcghendersoninstitute.com/contributors/dan-singer/)

 I am on leave from my role as an Associate Professor (tenured) at the [University of Pennsylvania](https://www.upenn.edu/) with appointments in
  - [Philosophy, School of Arts and Sciences](http://philosophy.sas.upenn.edu/)